sravann1325/Task-Management-System/README.md

 ## Local Storage

-The application uses browser's localStorage to persist tasks.
+The application uses the browser's localStorage to persist tasks.
 Data will be saved automatically and loaded when you reopen the application.

-## License

-MIT